Remember, Reflect At Tree Of Life: Commemorating The 11 Lives Lost 3 Years Ago In Synagogue Shooting

 A Look Back At Oct.
 27, 2018

-Pittsburgh’s darkest day began as a rainy and dreary October morning like no other — but the world’s eyes would soon turn to Squirrel Hill, as unthinkable hatred shattered one of the city’s most peaceful neighborhoods.
+Pittsburgh’s darkest day began as a rainy and dreary October morning like any other in the fall — but the world’s eyes would soon turn to Squirrel Hill, as unthinkable hatred shattered one of the city’s most peaceful neighborhoods.

 Eleven worshippers were shot and killed inside the Synagogue, as they attended services at each of the three congregations in the building — Tree of Life, New Light, and Dor Hadash.